THE EFFECTS OF PICTURE ACTIVITY SCHEDULES ON TRANSITION TIMES IN AN INCLUSIVE PRESCHOOL CLASSROOM

 Digital Object Identifier (DOI)

 Reis, Elizabeth A., "THE EFFECTS OF PICTURE ACTIVITY SCHEDULES ON TRANSITION TIMES IN AN INCLUSIVE PRESCHOOL CLASSROOM" (2018).
-Theses and Dissertations--Early Childhood, Special Education, and Rehabilitation Counseling.
+Theses and Dissertations--Early Childhood, Special Education, and Counselor Education.
 65.

 Early Childhood Education Commons, Pre-Elementary, Early Childhood, Kindergarten Teacher Education Commons, Special Education and Teaching Commons